-These are professors who have officially retired in good standing, but who are still involved with the acoustics program.
+These are professors who have officially retired in good standing, but who may still remain involved with the acoustics program.
 Some may occasionally teach courses or conduct research involving students.

-Ingrid Blood

-Professor Emeritus of Communication Disorders

-308 Ford Building

-814-863-6131 / i2b@psu.edu
+Ingrid Blood Professor Emeritus of Communication Disorders 308 Ford Building 814-863-6131 / i2b@psu.edu